UK retailers cut prices at fastest pace since 2006

 CPI fell to its lowest in more than four years in February, boding well for an improvement in disposable income, particularly as wages are showing signs of a pick-up.

 A survey on Tuesday showed British employers are raising the salaries they offer to new permanent staff at the fastest rate in nearly seven years as they struggle to fill vacancies.
-(Reporting by Ana Nicolaci da Costa; Editing by Catherine Evans)
+[ID:nL6N0MZ4H9]